PranayKr/Self-Driving-Car-Projects/README.md

 # Extended Kalman Filter Implementation Details (Files Used) :
 1) Source Code Files (including the main C++ Source Files and Header Files) are present in the "src" folder
-2) Data file (obj_pose-laser-radar-synthetic-input.txt) present in the "data" folder
+2) Data file (obj_pose-laser-radar-synthetic-input.txt) are present in the "data" folder
-3) Results Output Video files present in the "Output_Videos" folder
+3) Results Output Video files are present in the "Output_Videos" folder
-4) Final Output Snapshots files present in the "Output_Results_Snapshots" folder
+4) Final Output Snapshots files are present in the "Output_Results_Snapshots" folder
-5) Files containing details about the structure of the code templates present in the "Docs" folder
+5) Files containing details about the structure of the code templates are present in the "Docs" folder
-6) CMakeLists.txt file that will be used when compiling code
+6) CMakeLists.txt file that is used when compiling code
-7) Last Build files generated and compiled present in the "build" folder
+7) Last Build files generated and compiled are present in the "build" folder
-8) Output GIFs files present in the "Output_GIFs" folder
+8) Output GIFs files are present in the "Output_GIFs" folder